Radhika Kumaraswamy: Career

 The following year, she was again seen in five Kannada films and one Tamil film Ulla Kadathal, that remains her last Tamil release.
 On her performance in Hatavadi, Rediff.com's critic R. G. Vijayasarathy wrote: "Though this is essentially a Ravichandran film, it is to Radhika's credit that she stands up to a superb performance.
 Her emotions are perfect and she is presented very well on screen".
-After the long-delayed devotional film Navashakthi Vaibhava (2008), that featured her as a goddess alongside eight other lead actresses she went on a 5-year hiatus.

 Radhika has also worked as a film distributor and producer.
 She has acquired the distribution rights of her own film Anatharu (2007), co-starring Upendra and Darshan.
 In 2008, she bought the rights of her film Ishwar, which was launched in 2007 as Narasimha, and revived it, although she was unsuccessful in releasing it.
-She later established a production studio named Shamika Enterprises, named after her daughter, and produced the film Lucky, starring Ramya and Yash.
+She later established a production studio named Shamika Enterprises and produced the film Lucky, starring Ramya and Yash.

 In 2013, she made a comeback to acting with Sweety Nanna Jodi which she also produced.
 With regards to her performance, Sify stated: "Radhika...is a treat to watch and has given a brilliant performance" while Rediff wrote: "Radhika looks ravishing and comes as a surprise for those who have watched her earlier films".
-Her Telugu mythological film Avataram, by Kodi Ramakrishna released in 2014.

 Personal life

-Born in Tulu speaking family, Radhika reportedly married Ratan Kumar at the Sri Durga Parameshwari Temple, Kateel on 26 November 2000.
+Born in a Tulu-speaking family, Radhika reportedly married Ratan Kumar at the Sri Durga Parameshwari Temple, Kateel on 26 November 2000.
 In April 2002, Ratan Kumar filed a complaint, alleging that Radhika's father Devraj had abducted her as he feared that news of her marriage may "jeopardise her career".
-Only a few days later, Radhika's mother wanted the marriage to be annulled as Radhika was just 13 1/2 years old and said that Ratan Kumar had forcibly married her.
+Only a few days later, Radhika's mother wanted the marriage to be annulled as Radhika was just 13 1/2 years old at the time and said that Ratan Kumar had forcibly married her.
 Devraj further claimed that Ratan had tried to burn Radhika alive.
 Ratan Kumar died in August 2002, following a heart attack.

-In November 2010, Radhika revealed that she was married to H.D.Kumaraswamy, former chief Minister of Karnataka.
-According to Radhika, they married in 2006 and have a daughter named Shamika.
+In November 2010, Radhika revealed that she was married to H.D.
+Kumaraswamy, former chief minister of Karnataka.
+According to Radhika, they married in 2007 and have a daughter named Shamika.
+They separated in 2015.